neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 # Lab 3 - Moving Data
 In this lab, we're going to take data from a Google Cloud Storage bucket and import it into Neo4j.
 There are a few different ways to do this.
 We'll start with a very naive LOAD CSV statement and then improve it.

-The Neo4j [Data Importer](https://data-importer.neo4j.io/) is another option.
+The Neo4j Data Importer is another option.
 It's a great graphical way to import data.
 However, the LOAD CSV option we're using makes it really easy to pull directly from Cloud Storage, so is probably a better choice for what we need.

 The dataset is from the SEC's EDGAR database.
 These are public filings of something called Form 13.
 Asset managers with over \$100m AUM are required to submit Form 13 quarterly.
 That's then made available to the public over http.
-The csvs linked above were pulled from EDGAR using some python scripts.
-We don't have time to run those in the lab today as they take a few hours.
+We don't have time to download those in the lab today as they take a few hours.
 But, if you're curious, they're all available [here](https://github.com/neo4j-partners/neo4j-sec-edgar-form13).
 We've filtered the data to only include filings over $10m in value.

-## View Existing Data
-To do - view the data we loaded using generative AI

 ## Simple Load Statement
 For this portion of the lab, we're going to work with a subset of the data.
 Our full dataset is a year of data.
 However, we'll just be playing around with a a subset of a day's worth.
 The data is [here](https://storage.googleapis.com/neo4j-datasets/form13/form13-v2-2023-05-11.csv).